docker/docs/develop/dev-best-practices.md

 - If you have multiple images with a lot in common, consider creating your own [base image](/engine/userguide/eng-image/baseimages.md) with the shared components, and basing your unique images on that.
-Docker only needs to load the common layers once, and they will be cached.
+Docker only needs to load the common layers once, and they are cached.
 This means that your derivative images use memory on the Docker host more efficiently and load more quickly.